CristianDavideConte/universalSmoothScroll/docs/FunctionsAbout.md

     <code>Boolean</code>
   </td>
   <td rowspan = "1" align = "left">
-    If <code>true</code>, the browser's history is updated every time a valid anchor is clicked and navigating through history triggers a smooth scroll-animation to the corresponding fragment. <br/>
+    If <code>true</code>, the browser's history is updated every time a valid anchor is clicked and navigating through the history triggers a smooth scroll-animation to the corresponding fragment. <br/>
-    If <code>false</code>, the browser's history is never updated by the API and navigating through history produces the default <i>jump-to-position</i> behavior.
+    If <code>false</code>, the browser's history is never updated by the API and navigating through the history produces the default <i>jump-to-position</i> behavior.
   </td>
   </tr>
  </tbody>